weiks/quarters-unity-sdk/README.md

 Quarters Unity SDK contains a basic sample app presenting major SDK functionality like
 - Sign In with Quarters
 - Sign Out
 - Spend (*Pay Quarters* menu option): need to register your app manually contacting us on any channel as described in [Before Start section](#before-you-start).
-For this transaction you won't be able to use the same account that you used as a developer to register the your app.
+For this transaction you won't be able to use the same account that you used as a developer to register your app.
 - Receive (*Receive Quarters* menu option) Quarters.
-For this transaction you won't be able to use the same account that you used as a developer to register the your app.
+For this transaction you won't be able to use the same account that you used as a developer to register your app.
 - Buying (*Buy Quarters* menu option) Quarters through the website portal

 To import the sample scene select Sample Import from Unity Package Manager